Your travels say nothing about you

 Not all trips, in fact, are destined to be filled with exciting events.
 The more of them you do, the more evident it becomes.
 People who travel a lot, even around the world, often get so bored that they can’t wait to stop, get an apartment, and go to IKEA.

 There are trips that change the way you see the universe, and trips that make you regret not staying at home.
 That over-saturated ad of that beach got you because when you arrived there was a storm.
-Or that week you were on your period and you found out that your boyfriend was the most boring person in the world.
+Or you were on your period and you found out that your boyfriend was the most boring person in the world.
 Or you had diarrhea the entire week and for months you couldn’t help but think of Belgium every time you flushed.

 But no one puts those trips at the beginning in their Traveler’s Curriculum.
 Or at least, people usually avoid mentioning the less appealing parts.
 Like that embarrassing thing you luckily did in that country where no one knew you in front of people you still hope to see never again.